 Timely Access Compliance Reporting Requirements

-Health plans may access the current Timely Access Compliance Report Instructions, Methodology, Survey Tools and Reporting Templates in the Resources tab of the Timely Access and Annual Network Reporting Web Portal.
+Note: Health plans may access current Timely Access Compliance Report Instructions, Methodology, Survey Tools and Reporting Templates in the Resources tab of the Timely Access and Annual Network Reporting Web Portal.
 All Plan Letters related to the Timely Access Compliance Report are available on the All Plan Letters webpage.

 Annual Network Reporting Requirements

-The DMHC reviews the information submitted for compliance with network adequacy requirements within the Knox-Keene Act, in accordance with Health and Safety Code sections 1367.03, subsection (f), 1367.035 subsection (d) and supporting regulations.
-Health and Safety Code section 1367.03, subsection (f)(5) authorizes the DMHC, in consultation with stakeholders, to adopt network adequacy standards concerning the availability of primary care physicians, specialty physicians, hospital care and other health care, so that consumers have timely access to care.
-The DMHC is continuing to develop standards and methodologies pursuant to this section of the Knox-Keene Act.
-The standards and methodologies are available within the DMHC’s All Plan Letters, posted in the All Plan Letter section of the DMHC’s public website.
+Health and Safety Code section 1367.03, sub. (f)(5) authorizes the DMHC, in consultation with stakeholders, to adopt network adequacy standards concerning the availability of primary care physicians, specialty physicians, hospital care and other health care, so that consumers have timely access to care.
+The DMHC is continuing to develop and update network adequacy requirements, standards and methodologies, pursuant to this section of the Knox-Keene Act.
+This includes updates to title 28 of the California Code of Regulations, section 1300.67.2, and incorporated documents.
+Updates to network adequacy requirements, standards and methodologies are available within the DMHC’s All Plan Letters, posted in the All Plan Letter section of the DMHC’s public website.
+Updates are also available on the Laws and Regulations section of the DMHC’s website, once filed with the Secretary of State.

 Related Links